SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 Committed to showcasing the best and most diverse work by, about and of interest to the LGBTQ community, we strongly encourage applications from women and people of color.
 The Festival is produced by Frameline, a nonprofit arts organization dedicated to the exhibition, distribution, funding and promotion of LGBTQ media arts.

-The San Francisco International LGBT Film Festival accepts films of any length and genre by, about and of interest to lesbian, gay, bisexual, transgender, and queer people.
+The San Francisco International LGBTQ Film Festival accepts films of any length and genre by, about, and of interest to lesbian, gay, bisexual, transgender, and queer people.

-Please completely fill out and sign the Entry Form.
+Please completely fill out and sign the WithoutABox Entry Form.
 A separate Entry Form is required for each film being submitted.
-To download additional forms please visit www.frameline.org/submit-your-film.
 We accept online submissions through Withoutabox.com.

-Preview submissions must be submitted on DVD, via secure online screener (e.g. vimeo.com with password), or through a secure online link via Withoutabox.com.
-DVDs should be labeled clearly with the film’s title, running time, directorʼs name and contact phone/email.
-Please test all DVDs on several makes and models of DVD players prior to submitting.
+Preview submissions must be submitted via secure online screener (e.g. vimeo.com with password), or through a secure online link via Withoutabox.com.
 Online submissions are handled through Withoutabox.com via a secure online link of your film (uploaded films must be in their entirety; trailers will not be considered).
-Secure Online Screeners with password protection from Vimeo.com are also encouraged.

 ELIGIBLE EXHIBITION FORMATS